-The predetermined locations of the new containers have been influenced by physical modelling undertaken at the Queensland Government Hydraulics Laboratory.
-There will be some minor changes to the shape of the renewed reef.
-The target depth of the renewed reef is the same as previously adopted, which is approximately 1.5 meters below low tide.
+The locations of the new containers were influenced by physical modelling undertaken at the Queensland Government Hydraulics Laboratory, with some minor changes made to the shape of the renewed reef.
+The City carries out ongoing monitoring of the reef to ensure it continues to function as an effective coastal protection structure.

 Preventing vessels from anchoring on the reef will help mitigate potential safety hazards and ensure that the renewed reef is not damaged by anchors.
 Anchoring on the reef has been a leading cause of damage to the Geotextile Sand Containers.